 Animal testing played no role in these and many other similar developments.
 Clinical trials, the use of human volunteers, case studies, autopsy reports and statistical analyses permit far more accurate observation – as well as the use of actual environmental factors related to human disease.

-Basic research can be conducted using non sentient animals, on a computer, in a physics or chemistry lab, doing thought experiments, or in myriad other ways.
+Basic research can be conducted in a myriad of other ways.
+For more information please see here.
 Virtually all basic research in chemistry and physics (that led to the discoveries listed above) does not involve using sentient animals and many of the greatest discoveries that reduced the burdens of illness and disability came from these two fields.

 The fact that animals were used does not necessarily mean that they were part of the scientific process that led to a medical discovery.
 In some cases, animal research has simply served to verify findings made from non-animal research and its contribution has been overstated.